rkiel/node-intro/README.md

 I recently did a tech talk presentation for my company on Node.js.

-The slides are available online for "[Node.js - An Introduction](http://slides.com/rkiel/node-js-intro#/)".
+The slides are available for "[Node.js - An Introduction](http://slides.com/rkiel/node-js-intro#/)".
 The agenda for the presentation has two parts.:

 Overview